‘Game Of Thrones’ Season 8, Episode 3: Who Died At The Battle Of Winterfell?

-Game of Thrones Season 8, Episode 3 was the one of the biggest episodes of the franchise.
+Game of Thrones Season 8, Episode 3 was one of the biggest episodes of the franchise.
 Major lives were lost, and a war was won during the battle of Winterfell.

-According to Decider, many fan favorite characters had their lives hanging in the balance during the extended 90-minute episode.
+According to Decider, many fan-favorite characters had their lives hanging in the balance during the extended 90-minute episode.
 While some of the major players escaped death, others lost their lives during the intense fight with the Night King and his army of undead warriors.

 Dolorous Edd (Ben Crompton) was one of the first to die.
 He was killed when he heroically saved Sam, who was seemingly having a panic attack during the battle.